lalagarali/portfolio/README.md

     start_date DATE,
     end_date DATE);

 **Central Tendency Measures**: These are values that summarize the data.
-Arithmetic mean, median, mode, and quartiles are measures of central tendency.
+Arithmetic mean, median, mode are measures of central tendency.

 	For example, the average loan amount in a bank’s credit portfolio is a central tendency measure.